Carlo Taormina

-Early life, education, and lawyer career
+Early life and career

+Born in Rome on 16 December 1940, Taormina graduated in Law from La Sapienza public research university, becoming at first a lawyer and at a later time a magistrate.
+During his academic career, Taormina dedicated himself to teaching.
+In 1975, he became a professor of Procedural Law at the University of Macerata; as of 2012, he still taught Procedural Law at the University of Rome Tor Vergata.
+His teaching method was influenced mainly by Alfredo De Marsico, Giuseppe Sabatini, and Giovanni Conso.
+Taormina also wrote a series of pamphlets and research papers, which mainly focus on the relationship between the accusers and the accused.
+Some of his most famous scripts were a manual on procedural law and several monographs.
+Moreover, he wrote and held the role of co-director for the journal Il Foro Italiano, which was founded in 1972.
+Also in 1975, Taormina became the editorial director for the specialistic magazine La Giustizia Penale.

+Lawyer career

-Born in Rome on 16 December 1940, Taormina graduated in Law from La Sapienza university, becoming at first a lawyer and at a later time a magistrate.
-During his career as a lawyer, Taormina worked on many famous cases, including among others the Itavia Flight 870 accident, where he defended the officials accused of hiding valuable information that could have defined the causes of the incident; the Ardeatine massacre, where he defended ex-SS captain Erich Priebke, alongside Velio Di Rezze and Paolo Giachini, on the grounds that "[Priebke] obeyed an order he considered legitimate and for this reason after many years he did not regret it, but considered the fact as a horror"; the murder of Marta Russo, where he lodged a complaint against the magistrates and investigators, without having any connection with the defence of the accused Giovanni Scattone, Salvatore Ferraro, and Francesco Liparota; the Cogne homicide, where he substituted professor Carlo Federico Grosso in the defence of Annamaria Franzoni, and was subsequently substituted by lawyer Paola Savio; the homicide of SISMI agent Nicola Calipari in Baghdad, where he presided as the defender of Gianluca Preite; and the murder of Yara Gambirasio, where he took part as a private citizen to the process arguing for a re-examination of the DNA found on the crime scene to grant Massimo Giuseppe Bossetti, at the time facing life in prison, a more revision of his trial.
+During his lawyer career, Taormina worked on many famous cases, including among others the Itavia Flight 870 accident, where he defended the officials accused of hiding valuable information that could have defined the causes of the incident; the Ardeatine massacre, where he defended ex-SS captain Erich Priebke, alongside Velio Di Rezze and Paolo Giachini, on the grounds that Priebke "obeyed an order he considered legitimate and for this reason after many years he did not regret it, but considered the fact as a horror"; the murder of Marta Russo, where he lodged a complaint against the magistrates and investigators, without having any connection with the defence of the accused Giovanni Scattone, Salvatore Ferraro, and Francesco Liparota; the Cogne case, where he substituted professor Carlo Federico Grosso in the defence of Annamaria Franzoni, (Note: Within two weeks, Taormina was successful in his appeal for Franzoni's release due to lack of sufficient evidence, before the prosecution successfully appealed to the Supreme Court of Cassation.) and was subsequently substituted by lawyer Paola Savio; the killing of SISMI agent Nicola Calipari in Baghdad, where he presided as the defender of Gianluca Preite; and the murder of Yara Gambirasio, where he took part to the criminal trial as a private citizen, arguing for a re-examination of the DNA found on the crime scene to grant Massimo Giuseppe Bossetti, at the time facing life in prison, a revision of his trial and conviction.
 In 2004, he said: "After Anna Maria Franzoni, I will deal with Saddam Hussein.
 His sister called me from Jordan."
 In 2021, he said that he still believed Fronzoni was innocent.